Gremlins: Animatronic Gremlin Head

 Screen Matching the Hero Animatronic Head

-Nictitating Membrane - According to creature creator Chris Walas, there were only a couple puppets that had this eye feature.
+Nictitating Membrane - According to CWI head Chris Walas, there were only a couple puppets that had this eye feature.
 If you look closely on the 4k cut of the film, there are a few scenes with a foreground Gremlin with a frog-like clear lens in front of his eye.
 Chris Walas has stated, "While it was a nice effect, it added issues with the eye mechanism, and up until the advent of high-res scans, not really all that visible."
 This helps us narrow down the potential candidates pretty well.

 Tooth Gap and Mouth - It sounds funny to use a tooth pattern as an identifiable feature, but this Gremlin seems to be missing a top left tooth.
 All the Gremlins used the same teeth, so if there's something missing or jutting out, that helps us in the quest.
 Strangely this Gremlin also seems to have teeth too big for his mouth.
 There could have been a point in early production when all the kinks hadn't been worked out and the mouth foam shrunk more than expected, thus the teeth jut out more than in other puppets.
 Subtle, but it's an identifiable feature to look out for.